jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-87.md

 #### 88. Those slowest of the small particles easily transfer to others what little speed they have and then fuse to each other.

-Among the fire-aether are parts which are less divided than the rest, and less rapidly agitated.
+Among the fire-aether are particles which are less divided than the rest, and less rapidly agitated.

 <!-- which, since they are supposed to have been cut off from the angles of the particles of the second, before they were turned into globules, and filled all the spaces alone, cannot but have very angular figures, and unfit for motion; whence it happens that they easily  -->

+These easily:
-These easily fuse to each other, and transfer most of their agitation into those other most minute fragments, which are agitated most rapidly.
+- fuse to each other
+- transfer most of their agitation into those other most minute fragments, which are agitated most rapidly.

 This is because larger bodies, other things being equal, more easily transfer their agitation into smaller ones, than receive from those smaller than they.

 <!-- Thus, the fire-aether:
 - has some fragments that are less divided and less swiftly agitated than others

 ; since they are supposed to have been cut from the angles of the particles of the second element when they were not yet turned into globules and filled all the spaces alone, they must necessarily have very angular shapes and be unsuited for motion.

-Hence, they easily stick together and transfer much of their agitation to those other fragments which are the smallest and most swiftly agitated: because, according to the laws of nature, larger bodies more easily transfer their agitation to smaller ones, other things being equal, than receive any new agitation from those others. -->
+-->

 #### 89. Such sticking minute parts are mainly found in the fire-aether which move from the poles to the vortex center